polterguy/hyper-ide/helpers/help-files/03 - Micro/07 - Extension widgets II.md

 https://phosphorusfive.files.wordpress.com/2018/02/upload-widget-screenshot.png

+You can also optionally pass in a **[accept]** argument, which should be a comma separated file extension list of accepted file extensions, such as e.g. _".png,.jpg,.jpeg,.gif"_.

 **Notice** - The **[physical-file]** argument which is passed into your lambda callback, is the physical filename of the uploaded file on your server, while the **[original-filename]** argument, is the filename that was supplied by the client, and the file's original filename.
 It is necessary to create a unique filename on the server like we